Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 [Anyone who has been following these reports week after week should have become aware of the fact that the general tendency toward faster performances in the HIP recordings of recent years is quite well established and not simply an imagined characteristic noted by ‘uninformed’ listeners.
 Since I have already shared some theories as to why this phenomenon is taking place, I would welcome other thoughts and opinions that might help to explain this obvious change in performance practice.
 What will these tempi be like in 10 or 20 years from now?
 Will these performances/interpretations eventually run into threshold separating barely perceptible music from almost complete chaos?]

-The Chorales (mvts.
-1, 5, and 9):
+The Chorales (Mvt.
+1, Mvt.
+5, and Mvt.
+9):

 For the overall best choir sound, I would choose Suzuki [6] over Koopman [4].
 Both choirs achieve an excellent blending and balance of voices that surpass the choir sound heard in the Harnoncourt [3] and Rilling [2] recordings.
 Leusink [5], as usual, suffers greatly from the bad quality of certain voices that stand out over the group and disturb the unified sound that should be present in such choral mvts.
 Rilling’s choir, due to the overuse of vibratos, is unable to match the more perfect, harmonious sound of either Suzuki or Koopman, however Rilling’s choir sings with stronger conviction than any of the other choirs.
 Koopman opts for a much more reticent [than Suzuki] choir sound which borders on sotto voce singing: it is pleasant to listen to, but lacks the firm stature that a chorale representing congregational singing ought to have.

-From the standpoint of interpretation, most of the HIP renditions (Suzuki [6] excepted, for the most part) tend not to take the texts very seriously, but rather treat the chorales as ‘something to play around with’ as they hope to draw attention to unimportant details through over-accentuation, and fast, dance-like tempi, while simultaneously de-emphasizing the unaccented endings/syllables of each phrase as if these did not really matter much at all.
+From the standpoint of interpretation, most of the HIP renditions (Suzuki [8] excepted, for the most part) tend not to take the texts very seriously, but rather treat the chorales as ‘something to play around with’ as they hope to draw attention to unimportant details through over-accentuation, and fast, dance-like tempi, while simultaneously de-emphasizing the unaccented endings/syllables of each phrase as if these did not really matter much at all.
 There is some deliberate ‘poking’ at each quarter-note syllable which destroys completely the overall arch of the phrase and the flowing cantabile of the chorale melody.
 Wonderful passing-notes are sometimes imperceptible to the human ear.
-Even Suzuki [6] gets carried away by interpretations that lead away from the actual chorale text, as in the final chorale where he (and Leusink [5], and even Koopman [4]) choose to treat this as a fast dance leading to heaven.
-Here, as in other instances of a similar type in other Bach cantatas, the aspect of ‘Joy’ is nonetheless rather serious as the congregation prays and exhorts God and Christ to help the individual to carry his/her cross cheerfully (without complaining) and to provide assistance in overcoming potential sin and shame by controlling human flesh and blood on the path of life here on earth as well as in the moment of death.
+Even Suzuki [8] gets carried away by interpretations that lead away from the actual chorale text, as in the final chorale where he (and Leusink [6], and even Koopman [4]) choose to treat this as a fast dance leading to heaven.
+Here, as in other instances of a similar type in other Bach cantatas, the aspect of ‘Joy’ is nonetheless raserious as the congregation prays and exhorts God and Christ to help the individual to carry his/her cross cheerfully (without complaining) and to provide assistance in overcoming potential sin and shame by controlling human flesh and blood on the path of life here on earth as well as in the moment of death.
 Listeners will need to ask themselves whether a light-footed dance mvt. is appropriate in this situation.
 For me it is not.
-Aconductor can choose from a great number of ways available to him in his interpretation.
+A conductor can choose from a great number of ways available to him in his interpretation.
 He may have all the freedom in the world to interpret as he pleases this music.
 The question nevertheless remains: “Is he really doing justice to the text and the musical setting of the chorale in a Bach cantata, if his interpretation is more intent on being different for the sake of being different, or if it is based on only a partial, incomplete understanding of the text, or if the text is being treated as being only secondary to the music itself, or if the setting within the church service for which this composition was intended is considered to be really quite irrelevant?”

-The tenor aria, mvt.
+The tenor aria, Mvt.
 6:

 The usually very excellent singer, Kurt Equiluz [Harnoncourt] [3], is ill-suited for singing Bach arias of this type, arias which call for many interval leaps that need to be delivered forcefully.
 His voice, which here resorts primarily to barking out the notes, finds only momentary relief in the section after the fermata on “Ruh” (ms. 24 ff.)
 [It is only Equiluz’ interpretation to take this section as ‘piano’ which is not marked this way in the original part.
 This is an intelligent move on Equiluz’ part since otherwise his singing of this aria would have suffered even more.]
 It is quite evident, that Equiluz is, for the most part, forcing his voice to perform beyond its limits (evidence of some demi-voix weakness.)
 You would never hear Peter Schreier running into this type of difficulty because his voice is much stronger.
 Adalbert Kraus [Rilling] [2] finds these interval leaps difficult as well, but listen to how precisely he executes the coloraturas consisting of many 32nd-notes.
 There are few singers, using a full voice, who can do this as well.
 Another excellent rendition is given by Prégardien [Koopman] [4], which, although less forceful (generally Koopman’s performance lacks the sharp edges that this aria demands), is quite successful vocally and is a definite improvement musically over Equiluz.
 Although quite good, Gerd Türk’s [Suzuki] performance [6] is vocally not quite as good as Prègardien’s.
 Türk sings the coloraturas with a vibrato that smears the accuracy of the individual notes.
 Knut Schoch’s [Leusink] [5] singing is somewhat more clear and accurate, but the overall expression is rather flat.
 In general, the HIP versions lack the bite and intensity of Rilling’s version with Kraus [2].
 The HIP versions feature mainly demi voix that are unable to provide the necessary stamina that would translate into convincing versions of this aria.

-The alto aria (mvt.
+The alto aria (Mvt.
 8):

 Although Ann Murray [Rilling] [2] has a full voice that is able to sing audibly with the necessary strength the low notes in this aria (all the other altos in this group have quite obvious deficiencies in this regard,) her wide, very operatic vibrato detracts considerably from what might have been a very good performance of this aria.
 Stefan Rampf [Harnoncourt] [3], a true boy alto and not a counter tenor, gives the best performance of this aria, assisted by Harnoncourt who has discovered the appropriately slow tempo of the minuet.
 This allows this mvt. to be presented in such as fashion that the listener does not ask, as in the case of the remaining HIP renditions: “What was that?
 Is the mvt. over already?”
 For various other reasons, the counter tenors, Landauer, Buwalda, and Chance, fail to fulfill what might reasonably expected in an aria of this type.

-Mvts. for bass, mvts.
-3 & 7:
+Mvts. for bass, Mvt.
+3 & Mvt.
+7:

 My preferences from the top down: Heldwein [Rilling] [2]; Mertens [Koopman] [4]; Kooy [Suzuki] [6]; Hampson [Harnoncourt] [3]; and Ramselaar [Leusink] [5]